jameskilbynet/MacSetup/README.md

 # MacSetup

-A few scripts I use to setup a factory fresh Mac with some of the settings and software I use.
+A Collection of a couple of scripts I use to setup a factory fresh Mac with some of the settings and software I use.
 ```shell
 cd ~/Downloads